-The Katadyn PowerSurvivor 40E watermaker system has several components.
+The Katadyn PowerSurvivor 80E watermaker system has several components.
 Refer to the System Diagram (Figure A-1) in the Appendix for an overview of the components of the system and their interconnections.

-Motor/Drive/Pump/Membrane Assembly: At the heart of the watermaker system is a high-pressure, positive-displacement pump.
+Motor/Drive/Pump & Membrane Housing: At the heart of the watermaker system is a high-pressure, positive-displacement pump.
 The pump is powered by a reliable 12 (or 24) VDC electric motor.
 A grease lubricated gearbox (drive assembly) converts the rotary motion of the electric motor to a powerful, reciprocating, linear motion for driving the pump piston.
-The pump pressurizes input seawater to approximately 800 psi (pounds per square inch).
-The high pressure forces product freshwater through a semipermeable membrane located in the membrane housing.
-All of these main components have been integrated into a single, compact piece of equipment - with low power consumption, quiet operation and a small footprint.
+The pump pressurizes input seawater to approximately 800 psi (pounds per square inch) and forces product freshwater through a semipermeable membrane located in the membrane housing.
+The motor, gearbox and pump have been integrated into a single, compact piece of equipment - with low power consumption, quiet operation and a small footprint.
+The membrane assembly is a separate unit which allows it to be mounted in a convenient location.

 Prefilter Assembly: The prefilter assembly consists of one prefilter housing and a standard 30-micron prefilter element constructed of polyester fibers.
-Two standard elements are included with each system.
+Two standard elements ship with each system.
 In some exceptional circumstances, an optional second prefilter assembly with a 5-micron prefilter element may be needed (see Kits & Accessories).
-The prefilter assembly is separate from the pump, which allows it to be installed in a convenient and accessible location.
+The prefilter assembly is separate unit which allows it to be installed in a convenient and accessible location.